 It is very important that you consider both the short- and long-term effects of your choice should you choose not to let something go and to get involved.
-Be sure to look at the big picture and the president you’re setting.
+Be sure to look at the big picture and the precedent you’re setting.

 It can be extremely beneficial in the long run to stay out of it.
-Allowing someone to figure out the solution to their own problem, deal with the consequences or overcome their challenge can be imperative to their growth.
+Allowing someone to figure out the solution to their own problem, deal with the consequences, or overcome their challenge can be imperative to their growth.
 Sometimes we don’t allow this, especially with our adult children, because we are struggling to let them go and live independent of us.

 Do I Want To?